-Trains can derail or strike objects such as cars, animals or other obstructions.
+As Syracuse train or railroad accident lawyers, Michaels & Smolak understands how trains can derail or strike objects such as cars, animals or other obstructions, and cause massive damage and personal injury.
 Trail derailments are, thankfully, uncommon, but when they do happen, they are usually caused by some mistake, negligence, or maintenance failure on the part of the railroad company.
 Victims of train derailments have a legal right to bring claims for compensation against the railroad company and others.
 Accidents can be caused by defects in the rails or tracks, or defects in the train equipment, or defects in signaling devices, or train conductor error.
-A competent train accident lawyer needs to become familiar with New York State and other regulations for railroads and trains.
+A competent train or railroad accident lawyer, in Syracuse or anywhere, needs to become familiar with New York State and other regulations for railroads and trains.

 More common than derailments are train-on-car collisions.
 There are thousands of railroad crossings on our roads, highways and streets.
 Usually the railroad companies follow the strict rules and regulations for marking, signaling and guarding these crossings.
 But sometimes they don't, and this can cause accidents.
 Also, train conductors can fail to signal, or travel too fast for the crossing, or in other ways contribute to an accident.
 Many train-on-car collisions are at least partly caused by car drivers who ignore signals or try to drive around the barriers.

 Pedestrians are also all too often struck by trains.
 Even when a train conductor sees a pedestrian or car on the tracks, he often cannot avoid striking them because it takes a train a long time to stop.